mk12/scribbler-bot/README.md

 python src/main.py
 ```

 Use the `-h` flag to see what other options there are.
-A particularly useful options is `-d`: this makes the server use a dummy implementation of Myro, so you can test the web application without having the robot.
+A particularly useful option is `-d`: this makes the server use a dummy implementation of Myro, allowing you to test the server and web application without the Scribbler Bot.

 ## Client